 When Should You Hire a Corporate Lawyer?

 The simple answer is you should hire a lawyer before you need one.
-Corporate attorneys know how to help clients prevent problems, and maintain their legal affairs.
+Corporate lawyers know how to help clients prevent problems, and maintain their legal affairs.

-When you hire an attorney after a disaster, the lawyer spends valuable time and resources getting up to speed on your company's situation.
+When you hire a lawyer after a disaster, the lawyer spends valuable time and resources getting up to speed on your company's situation.
 They have to review company history and business practices.
 They must question and understand everything before they can guide you.

 A lawyer hired at launch, or long before the crisis already knows your business.
-An attorney who is familiar with how the company works, and what's at stake can act immediately.
+A lawyer who is familiar with how the company works, and what's at stake can act immediately.
 There won't be a delay, or added expense before the issues are addressed.

-If you're still unsure, here are ten reasons for hiring an attorney for your business.
+If you're still unsure, here are ten reasons for hiring a lawyer for your business.

 1. Protect Against Lawsuits

-If you hire an attorney after you've been sued, it's probably too late.
-At that point, a good attorney may get the charges reduced, but they can't get rid of them.
+If you hire a lawyer after you've been sued, it's probably too late.
+At that point, a good lawyer may get the charges reduced, but they can't get rid of them.